 The moment we see something we instantly judge whether it is positive or negative.
 We do this all the time, automatically and preconsciously, to everything around us.
+I’m telling you: your brain does things you do not want!

 All input is directly classified as either good or bad.
 Whether we appreciate specific input as really good or good (or really bad or just bad) does not really matter for this classification.